 There are people who come all the way here to try their pastries and have not regretted it.

 Gosh.
-Its Lime Tart is probably one of the best I had so far, the Tart ($8) managed to achieve that balance of flavours.
+Its Lime Tart is probably one of the best I had so far, the Tart ($9) with lime cream and crunchy hazelnut cake in a almon tart base garnished with fresh lime zest managed to achieve that balance.

 Some lime tarts can end up tasting either too sour or muted, but this had just the right amount of tang, with a citrus burst of flavours.